 This market is basically a dayshop that has a nice selection of Indian and Asian products on one side of the store.
 They carry the typical TRS brand of spices, beans and legumes but they have big bags of these items which are hard to find elsewhere.
 They have black eyed peas, all variety of beans as well as harder to find herbs and spices such as Walnut Root Bark, Indigo leaf, Goond and Tamarind.
 They have large bags of both fine and coarse cornmeal, buckwheat and semolina flour and all kinds of masala.
 There are many brands of ghee to choose from too.
 I did find though that some products were past their expiration date, so be sure to check when buying things like yeast or other products where freshness is key.

-Tevhid Supermarkt is a large market in Dampoort with an extensive selection of Mediterranean and Middle Eastern products.
+Tevhid Supermarkt is a large international food shop in Dampoort with an extensive selection of Mediterranean and Middle Eastern products.
 You can find spices, an olive bar, phyllo dough, tahini and many other packaged and fresh products.
+They also guarantee that all their products are 100% hallal.

-Along this street you will find Odra Supermarket, selling mainly Polish products and African & Asian Foods, who stock dried fish and large sized bags of beans and spices among many other products.
+Along this street you will find several international food shops of Ghent, like the Odra Supermarket, selling mainly Polish products and African & Asian Foods, who stock dried fish and large sized bags of beans and spices among many other products.

 Any spice gem we missed?
 Let us know in the comments below or by send us an email.